yatesco/seafile-docs/deploy_pro/seaf_import.md

 Done.
 ```

-3. Login in seafile server with <above repo owner>, you will find a new repositroy named <above repo name> created.
+Login to seafile server with the specified library owner, you will find a new library with the specified name.